-Figure 4 Average monthly climate statistics for Medina Research Centre (Station No. 9194)
+Figure 4: Average monthly climate statistics for Medina Research Centre (Station No. 9194)

-3.2.1 Predominant fire weather
+3.2.1 Worst case fire weather conditions

-Southwest Western Australia generally experiences a cool to mild growing season in the months of August through to November of each year, followed by four months of summer drought conditions, which is when the potential for wildfire occurrence is at its peak.
+Southwest Western Australia generally experiences a cool to mild growing season in the months of August through to November of each year, followed by four months of summer drought conditions, which is when the potential for bush fire occurrence is at its peak.

 The worst fire weather conditions occur during this dry period when a low pressure trough forms off the west coast and strong winds develop from the north or northeast.
-These conditions are sometimes associated with 'Extreme' or 'Catastrophic' fire danger indices, which are consistent with very high temperatures, low relative humidity and strong winds.

-Based on the predominant summer climatic conditions of the local area, these high fire danger conditions are considered to occur less than 5% of the time during the designated bush fire season, which equates to around 9 days between December and March (McCaw and Hanstrum 2003).
+These conditions are sometimes associated with 'Extreme' or 'Catastrophic' fire dangers, which are consistent with very high temperatures, low relative humidity and strong winds.
+Based on the predominant summer climatic conditions of the local area, 'Extreme' and 'Catastrophic' fire dangers occur less than 5% of the time during the designated bush fire season, which equates to around six days between December and March (McCaw & Hanstrum 2003).